-- 1. the birth of the employee's child and to care for that child; - 2. placement of a child with the employee for adoption or foster care and to care for the newly placed child; - 3. to care for the employee's family member as defined by FMLA who has a serious health condition (see Serious Health Condition); and - 4. the employee's own serious health condition (see Serious Health Condition).
+- 1. the birth of the employee's child and to care for that child; - 2. placement of a child with the employee for adoption or foster care and to care for the newly placed child;

+- 3. to care for the employee's spouse, child, or parent who has a serious health condition (see Serious Health Condition); and - 4. the employee's own serious health condition (see Serious Health Condition).